Helping Canadians Get Disability Refunds

-You may be eligible to receive up to $40,000 for minors or $15,000 for adults.
+You may be eligible to receive disability tax credits up to $50,000 for minors or $15,000 for adults.

 Canadians with disabilities qualify for substantial amounts of money from the Canada Revenue Agency (CRA) that they are unaware of.

-There are two criteria’s that need to be met to receive the financial benefit.
+There are two criteria that need to be met to receive the financial benefit.
 You need to have a disability recognized by a qualified medical practitioner and you need to have a taxable income.
 If the person with the impairment does not have a taxable income, he/she can transfer credits to a supporting relative.